akka/akka/CONTRIBUTING.md

 ## Wire compatibility

-Changes to the binary protocol of remoting, cluster and the cluster tools require great care so that it is possible to do rolling up and downgrades.
+Changes to the binary protocol of remoting, cluster and the cluster tools require great care so that it is possible to do rolling upgrades.
+Note that this may include older nodes communicating with a newer node so compatibility may have to be both ways.

-Often a change to those protocols can require changes in a two version process where the first change is to add a new binary format but still use the old.
+Often a change to those protocols can require changes in two consecutive Akka releases where the first change is to add a new binary format but still use the old, so that all nodes can accept the new format.
 A second step then starts actually emitting the new wire format.
 This ensures users can complete a rolling upgrade first to the intermediate version and then another rolling upgrade to the next version.

 All wire protocol changes that may concern rolling upgrades should be documented in the [Rolling Update Changelog](https://doc.akka.io/docs/akka/current/project/rolling-update.html#change-log)